jon-torres/ellixir-discord-bot/README.md

 - Uses `Task.Supervisor` for better concurrency and scalability.

 ## Why Elixir?
 Elixir is an amazing functional programming language built on the Erlang VM, known for its fault tolerance, scalability, and concurrent processing.
+It's so great for scaling message sending, that part of Discord's backend is written in Elixir.

 Here are some of the reasons I chose Elixir for this project:

 1. **Concurrency**: The bot can handle multiple messages efficiently due to Elixir’s lightweight processes.
 2. **Fault Tolerance**: The supervision tree allows for process recovery, making the bot more resilient.